-The final step in the extraction process is to choose and compute a model (linear regression, model trees, knn, locally weighted regression, neural networks, etc.).
-Alternatively, the user can choose the option test and optimize all classification methods.
-As the output, EDS creates an executable file, which classifies an audio file passed as argument.
+The final step in the extraction process is to choose and compute a model (linear regression, model trees, knn, locally weighted regression, neural networks, etc.) that combines all features.
+As an output, EDS creates an executable file, which classifies an audio file passed as argument.